MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Search/New-MgExternalIndustryDataSourceSystem.md

 # New-MgExternalIndustryDataSourceSystem

 ## SYNOPSIS
-Create a new sourceSystemDefinition object.
+Create new navigation property to sourceSystems for external

 ## SYNTAX